Omojolailerioluwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints the result of the addition 0f 128 with the value stored in the enviroment variable TRUEKNOWLEDGE followed by a new line
+a script that prints a number with two decimal places followed by a new line